timatooth/timatooth.github.io/about.md

 _tsullivan at the domain of timatooth dot com_

 #### Keybase
-You can find my GPG stuff over on Keybase: https://keybase.io/timatooth
+You can find my GPG stuff over on [Keybase](https://keybase.io/timatooth)